 Vast product and service range at BAML

 BAML offers a range of different products and services to meet the needs of its client base – you can get an idea of what it offers by visiting its corporate website.
 Think about the effect this has on BAML’s position within the market.
-How might this affect how you feel about working about the bank?
+How might this affect how you feel about working for the bank?